There's only one thing worse than getting 12 inches or more of heavy snow you weren't prepared for: worrying about how you're going to move it.

-Electric snow blowers are capable of clearing light snow from sidewalks and small driveways.
-These extremely lightweight machines are commonly used on decks and steps where larger gas-powered models simply donít fit.
+Electric snow blowers are capable of clearing light snow (less than 12 inches) from sidewalks and small driveways.
+These extremely lightweight machines are commonly used on decks and steps where larger gas-powered models simply don’t fit.

-Best of all, electric snow blowers are maintenance free, eliminating the need for oil changes and fill-ups.
-All you need is a cold weather extension cord and an electrical outlet and you'll be clearing your driveway in seconds.
+Electric snow blowers are virtually maintenance-free and eliminate the need for oil changes or fill-ups.
+All you need is a cold-weather extension cord and an electrical outlet and you'll be clearing your driveway in seconds.

 In very basic terms, these gas-powered single-stage snow blowers only throw the snow once with an auger that scoops up the snow and throws it out the chute.
 These gas-powered units are the lightest, smallest, and easiest to handle.

-Since the auger actually contacts the ground, you should not use a single stage snow thrower on gravel surfaces, unless your goal is to hurl small rocks at your neighbors.
+Since the auger paddles actually make contact with the ground, you should not use a single-stage snow thrower on gravel surfaces, or you'll risk injury to others or damage to your driveway.

 Three-stage snow blowers are the most powerful and efficient snow blowers on the market.
 First, two metal augers scoop up the snow and ice.
-Then they move it toward the center where an accelerator chops and pushes the snow to the impeller, launching it out of the chute at high speed.
+Then they move it toward the center of the unit where an accelerator chops and pushes the snow through the impeller, launching it out of the chute at high speed.

-If the city plow leaves frozen compacted heaps of snow at the end of your driveway, this machine will make you smile as it crushes through the frozen wall of snow and ice and launches it 50 feet away!
+If a snow plow leaves frozen, compacted walls of snow at the end of your driveway, this machine will plow through 20+ inches high heaps while launching it 50 feet away.